Confluence Stadium

 Confluence Stadium is a multi-purpose stadium in Lokoja, Kogi State with a 25,000 seating capacity.
 It is the home ground of Kogi United and Confluence Queens in the Nigeria National League and Nigeria Women Premier League respectively.
 It was used as a temporary venue for the home games of Niger Tornadoes during the 2016 Nigeria Professional Football League.
+The Tornadoes permanent home stadium, however, remains Bako Kontagora Stadium.

+History

+The stadium was built in 1998 and upgraded to improve its standard in 2008.

+Use

+Confluence Stadium is mostly used for football matches and occasionally for state and national ceremonial events, such as religious, political and social events.